priyakaushik1919/e-commerce/README.md

 ---

-## Multi-Tenancy Implementation
-- Uses **schema-based partitioning** where each store (tenant) has a separate schema in the database.
-- Hibernate dynamically selects the schema based on the tenant.
-- **TenantResolver** is used to determine the current tenant from the request.

----

 ## Security Implementation
 - **JWT (JSON Web Token)** is used for authentication.
 - Users must provide a valid JWT token in the **Authorization** header for secured endpoints.